-When you seek out information on Instagram marketing and the nitty-gritty that comes with it, you would realize that there are five formats of Instagram videos which are non-promoted such as in-feed Instagram video post, Instagram story, IGTV, Instagram Live and the latest addition of Reels.
+When you seek out information on Instagram marketing and the nitty-gritty that comes with it, you would realize that there are five formats of Instagram videos that are non-promoted such as in-feed Instagram video posts, Instagram story, IGTV, Instagram Live, and the latest addition of Reels.

 1. Instagram in-feed video

 These are the oldest and the most common video formats on the ‘gram.
-They are universal and can be used for purposes of informing people about products, services, initiatives, etc., that you are undertaking.
+They are universal and can be used to inform people about products, services, initiatives, etc., that you are undertaking.

-The time-limit for these videos is capped at 60 secs, and hence, you cannot post anything long format.
+The time limit for these videos is capped at 60 seconds, so you cannot post anything in long format.
 If you do, you can cut it up into multiple bits and post it as a carousel.
 Some apps would help you with this edit.

 Vertical feed videos, though uncommon, are not completely unknown.
 They are 4:5 or 1080×1350 pixels in size.